- Courses Courses

 Browse Schools by Degree LevelCareer Counseling & Job Center

 Many advantages and disadvantages come with being a doctor.
-This article cites some of the career's most notable rewards and challenges, including income, prestige, helping others, job-related stress, long work hours and legal challenges.
+Some of the career's most notable rewards and challenges include income, prestige, helping others, job-related stress, long work hours and legal challenges.

-Salary, which varies according to experience, specialty and setting, is also an advantage for physicians.
+Salary, which varies according to experience, specialty, and setting, is an advantage for physicians.
 Most physicians enjoy above-average earnings.
-For example, according to the U.S. Bureau of Labor Statistics, family and general practitioners earned median salaries of $172,020 in 2012.
+For example, according to the U.S. Bureau of Labor Statistics, family and general practitioners earned median annual salaries of $184,390 in May of 2015.